TEA TREE Peppermint Laundry Soap

-- Stir the soap in warm water for about 30 seconds till you see and feel the bubbles enough and soak the cleaning cloth in, squeeze it and it is ready for cleaning the surface.
+Stir the soap in warm water for about 30 seconds until you see and feel the bubbles enough and soak the cleaning cloth in, squeeze it, and it is ready to clean the surface.

-- Directly rub the soap in the wet cleaning cloth to get just bubble and use it to clean the surface for extra cleaning tough grease and food mess on the dining table or dirt, or any kind of things need to clean off.
-Then rinse the cloth in clean warm water and wipe the surface again.
+- Directly rub the soap in the wet cleaning cloth to get just a bubble and use it to clean the surface for extra cleaning, tough grease and food mess on the dining table or dirt, or any kind of things that need to clean off.
+Then rinse the cloth in clean, warm water and wipe the surface again.

 - Rub the soap on the brush or wet sponge and wash dishes as normal.